 But while solar fridges have provided a powerful shot in the arm for distribution, Toby Peters, a professor specializing in cooling systems for food and medicine at Britain’s University of Birmingham, throws cold water on any assumption that the issues surrounding vaccine supply have been entirely solved.

-Sign up for the Reasons to be Cheerful newsletter.“These fridges deliver sustainable, resilient cooling using renewables,” he says.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.“These fridges deliver sustainable, resilient cooling using renewables,” he says.
 “It’s very environmentally friendly and sustainable.
 However, a fridge, while important, is only one part of the supply chain.”

 Peters says efforts must also address issues such as “last mile” provision — the logistical challenges in delivering medicine to the final destination — citing research from 2019 that found 25 percent of vaccines lose their efficacy through cold chains breaking.
 “It’s really important the whole chain works in an integrated way,” he adds.